-In seeking to establish prudence and efficiency, the Authority commissioned Deloitte to review SunWater's non-direct costs.
+In seeking to establish prudency and efficiency, the Authority commissioned Deloitte to review SunWater's non-direct costs.
 Deloitte carried out benchmarking to assess where potential efficiencies within SunWater may be achieved.
 Deloitte identified savings of \$495,314 (in 2010-11 real terms) per annum in finance, human resources, information technology, and health, safety, environmental and quality areas (for the whole of SunWater).

 Deloitte was unable to draw any definitive conclusions from an attempt to benchmark against the Pioneer Valley Water Board (PVWater) and other Australian rural water service providers.
-Deloitte noted that PVWater's non-direct costs were higher than those of SunWater as a percentage of total operating costs - but that there are differences between PV Water and SunWater which made the comparison unreliable.
+Deloitte noted that PVWater's non-direct costs were higher than those of SunWater as a percentage of total operating costs - but that there are differences between PV Water and SunWater which made the comparison unreliable5.

-The Authority accepts that \$495,314 of full time equivalent staff costs were not efficient and should be excluded from SunWater's total non-direct costs (of which an amount of approximately \$297,189 relates to irrigation service contracts under SunWater's proposed cost allocation methodology).
-See Volume 1.
+The Authority accepted that \$495,314 of full time equivalent staff costs were not efficient and should be excluded from SunWater's total non-direct costs (of which an amount of